HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 Changes from 00 -> 01:

-* Added SHA3 to Section 2
+* Added SHA3 to Sections 2.2, 3.1, 3.2, and 4.2.1

-* Added ML-DSA, Composite ML-DSA, SLH-DSA, and FN-DSA to Section 3
+* Added ML-DSA, Composite ML-DSA, and SLH-DSA to Section 3

-* Added new Section 4.3 for Key Encapsulation Mechanisms containing RSA-KEM, ML-KEM, Composite ML-KEM
+* Added new Section 4.3 for Key Encapsulation Mechanisms containing RSA-KEM, ML-KEM, and Composite ML-KEM

 * Added HKDF to Section 4.5

+*Added SHA3-based HAMAC to Section 6.2

 * Fixed erratum 7800